Being proficient at managing remote employees requires a mental leap, especially for traditionally minded managers.

 At first, business leaders, used to monitoring productivity based upon workers’ “desk time” and visible activity levels, may find a shift to remote work foreign and unwieldy.
 Employees, too, may feel out of sorts in the beginning, as they adjust to significant shifts in their days.

-How to lead a remote team
+Expectations when leading a remote team

 To lead a remote team well, managers may discover they need to loosen their reins a little while finding ways to continue to hold employees accountable.